Last Updated on March 24, 2022 by Dave Farquhar

 The 2012 Lionel Scout re-issue

 In 2012, Lionel issued a set that it called “The Scout,” which commemorated the Scout sets of the late 1940s and early 1950s.
 It’s cast from the same molds as the older Scout sets, but the engine and tender are adorned in garish Lionel blue and orange.
-I’ve seen boxed examples of this set offered for as much as $225, but the examples that someone actually bought sold for $100-$150.
+I’ve seen boxed examples of this set offered for as much as $225, but the examples that someone actually bought went for $100-$150.
 Even that price seems high, considering these sets are over-the-top celebrations of mediocrity.
 Getting excited over this feels to me like getting excited over a commemorative reissue of the 1980 Ford Escort.